Encountering Turkeys at the Wichita Mountains

 • Toms with Flair: The males, also known as gobblers, boast impressive fan-shaped tails they use for a spectacular courtship display.

-Rio Grande Tom Turkey Side Profile
+About the Rio Grande Turkey

 The good news?
 Seeing these Rio Grande Turkeys at the Wichita Mountains Wildlife Refuge is a real possibility.
 Here are some tips to maximize your chances: